 BONUS: Organic Social Media Marketing for Lawyers

 Organic social media management is one of the areas lawyers and attorneys struggle with most.
 Monitoring social media channels for comments and customer service issues is unrelated to billing and time-consuming.
 Remember, potential clients researching attorneys look at social media accounts.
-Gaps or lack of posting content gives off the wrong impression.
-Unanswered comments show a lack of caring and follow up, each of which is not suitable for a law firm trying to establish trust.
+Gaps or lack of posting content give off the wrong impression.
+Unanswered comments show a lack of caring and follow-up, each of which is not suitable for a law firm trying to establish trust.

 Organic social media marketing tips for lawyers

 - Limit the number of social media channels.
 Lawyers do not need to be on all social media apps.
 Choose two social media accounts: Facebook and one other.